-Oxaliplatin may cause you discomfort when you pee (pass urine).
+This treatment may cause you discomfort when you pass urine (pee).
 You may also pass urine more often than usual.
 Make sure you drink plenty of fluids during the 24 hours following chemotherapy.
-Try to drink at least two litres (three and a half pints).
+Try to drink at least 2 litres (3½ pints) of fluids each day.

 It is also important to empty your bladder regularly and to try to pass urine as soon as you feel the need to go.